 After you set custom colors here for one block, they will automatically become the defaults for any new blocks you create for your site.

 Now, publish or update your page or post and your button should be both beautiful and functional!

 Atomic Blocks is a new plugin made for the WordPress Gutenberg editor.
 It works similarly to the default Button block but has some extras.

 Just use the + option in a block or at the top left of the screen and scroll through to the Atomic Blocks section.
 Choose the AB Button.

-The AB Block has style and color settings like the default WordPress button block (see above).
+The AB Button has style and color settings like the default WordPress Button block (see above).
 The color settings work the same way, but this block has some extras for you to consider.